Guardian returns to Assembly race, supports Polistina for Senate

-Former Atlantic City Mayor Don Guardian is back to running for the Assembly again, he said Monday afternoon, and will support former Assemblyman Vince Polisitina for Senate instead.
+Former Atlantic City Mayor Don Guardian is back to running for the Assembly again, he said Monday afternoon, and will support former Assemblyman Vince Polistina for Senate instead.

 "I’ve decided to put the Republican Party first," Guardian said.
 "I will return to running for the Assembly."